slhck/SubjectivePlayer/README.md

 ## Features

+- Playback:
-- Playback of MPEG-4 AVC (H.264) coded videos, either in .mp4 format
+  - MPEG-4 AVC (H.264) coded videos, either in .mp4 format
+  - Edge-to-edge playback, utilizing the full screen, or avoiding display cutouts and rounded corners
+  - Playlists to define which videos to show to which users – different playlists for different users may be used
+- Rating:
   - After each video, users are asked for their opinion using different methodologies:
     - 5-point ACR (Absolute Category Rating) categorical scale (Excellent/Good/Fair/Poor/Bad) from ITU-T Rec.
 P.910
     - Continuous slider-based rating (0-100)
     - (DSIS impairment scale – ⚠️ not fully implemented)
     - (Continuous real-time rating using volume buttons – ⚠️ not tested)
+- General:
   - User ratings are based on IDs, so we can identify different participants later
-- Playlists to define which videos to show to which users – different playlists for different users may be used
   - Logging of the user ratings to CSV files
-- Breaks between videos to prevent viewer fatigue
   - On-device validation of playlists
   - Internationalization (i18n) support – currently English and German
+- Session management:
+  - Training sessions to familiarize users with the rating procedure
+  - Breaks between videos to prevent viewer fatigue

 Here the ACR rating screen is shown after a video playback: